 - Refusing to provide overtime pay

 - Failing to give workers meal breaks

-A truly shocking report came out in 2018.
-The report detailed that many top U.S. corporations—from Walmart to Bank of America to AT&T—”have fattened their profits by forcing employees to work off the clock or depriving them of required overtime pay,” based on a review of labor lawsuits and enforcement actions.
+A truly shocking report was released in 2018.
+The report detailed that many top U.S. corporations—from Walmart to Bank of America and AT&T—“have fattened their profits by forcing employees to work off-the-clock or depriving them of required overtime pay.”
+This was based on a review of labor lawsuits and enforcement actions.
 “Wage theft goes far beyond sweatshops, fast-food outlets, and retailers.
 It is built into the business model of a substantial portion of corporate America.”
-Among the dozen most penalized corporations-
+Included among the dozen most penalized corporations:

 - Bank of America ($381 million)